 The first painting is titled Glengallan, Darling Downs, H.G.
 Lloyd, Nov.
 6, 71.
 It shows the Deuchar built homestead, the woolshed, and other farm buildings with a view across the plain to the south-west, including cattle grazing below the homestead.
-The location is in the farm yard close to where the bullock cart is in Charlotte’s painting, looking towards the South West.
+The location is in the farm yard close to where the bullock cart is in Charlotte’s painting.
 The big tree on the left is still there!

 The second painting is titled From Glengallan with Mt Dumaresq, H.G.
 Lloyd, Nov.
 6, 71.
 It shows the view to the east and Mount Dumaresq from high ground on Glengallan.
 The painter was located on the eastern slope of Mount Marshall.
 The modern view is from higher up.

 The third painting is a view over Warwick titled simply Warwick, Darling Downs, H.G.
 Lloyd Nov.
 1871.
 It shows the Condamine River with the still lightly inhabited town beyond.
 The view is to the South from a location on Waterworks Hill.
 The road coming down to the river is Guy Street (which now stops short of the river).
 The modern view is from a point about 100 metres further East.

 I found this online for sale and could’t resist it so I bought it for Megan.